Paperspace/Docs/projects/create-a-project.md

 Voilà!
 GradientCI will run a new experiment whenever:
 1. a new commit is pushed to the linked repo's default branch;
 1. a PR is opened against that default branch;
-1. a commit is pushed such a PR's branch.
+1. a commit is pushed to such a PR's branch.

 ## Creating a Standalone Paperspace Project via the Paperspace Console
 1. Begin the Create Project flow and supply a project name.